 - MFJ filing status: $326,600

 - Single, Head of Household, Qualifying Widow(er): $163,300

 - The taxpayer isn't a patron in a specified agricultural or horticultural cooperative

 Qualified Business Income

-The income or loss that qualifies for the Section 199A Deduction is generally defined as income or loss that relates to the conduct of a business and it does not include the following:
+The income or loss that qualifies for QBID is generally defined as income or loss that relates to the conduct of a business.
+It does not include the following:

 See the specific knowledgebase articles on QBID for each of the pass-through businesses (Schedule C, Schedule E, Schedule F, Schedule K-1 (Form 1065), Schedule K-1 (Form 1120S), and Schedule K-1 (Form 1041)) for additional information on how to enter the information on the Section 199A Deduction for that business.